Overview

 Closing the PrEP Care Gap with TelePrEP

-In this session, attendees will learn from the HITEQ Center and Housing Works about the TelePrEP model.
-It will also showcase the successes and challenges Housing Works has faced with regards to their TelePrEP program.
+In this session, attendees learned from the HITEQ Center and Housing Works about the TelePrEP model.
+It also showcased the successes and challenges Housing Works faced with regards to their TelePrEP program.

 Expanding HIV Prevention Efforts and Treatment through Telehealth